Active Learning and Bayesian Optimization: a Unified Perspective to Learn with a Goal: An Active Learning Perspective

 The Multifidelity Max-Value Entropy Search (MFMES) acquisition function can be formulated extending the max-value entropy search to a multifidelity setting as follows \cite{TakenoAl2020}:

-where the differential entropy is measured on the minimum value of the objective function $\ObjFun^{*\MaxLevFid}$ considering the high-fidelity representation $\MaxLevFid$.
+where the differential entropy is measured for the minimum value of the objective function $\ObjFun^{*(\MaxLevFid)}$ considering the high-fidelity representation $\MaxLevFid$.
 In this case, the approximation of the expectation term in Equation \eqref{e:MFMES} relies on a Monte Carlo strategy that allows to contain the computational cost if compared with the procedure used for the MFES acquisition function \cite{TakenoAl2020}.

-In the multifidelity scenario, the MFMES acquisition function measures the information gain obtained evaluating the objective function $\ObjFun^{(\LevFid)}(\DesignVar)$ at certain location $\DesignVar$ and associated level of fidelity $\LevFid$ with respect to the global minimum of the objective function.
-This can be interpreted as the reduction in the uncertainty of the minimum value $\ObjFun^{*\MaxLevFid}$ by observing $\ObjFun^{(\LevFid)}(\DesignVar)$, where this uncertainty is measured as the differential entropy associated with the $\LevFid$-th level of fidelity.
-The computational cost $\CompCost^{(\LevFid)}$ of the $\LevFid$-th level of fidelity is introduced in Equation \eqref{e:MFMES} to balance the increase of uncertainty that characterizes lower levels of fidelity with the reduction of the computational resources required for the query.
-As already discussed in Section \ref{s: MES} for the max-value entropy search, also the multifidelity differential entropy in Equation \eqref{e:MFMES} allows to balance the informativeness and the representativeness/diversity acquired evaluating a certain sample with an associated level of fidelity.
+In the multifidelity scenario, the MFMES acquisition function measures the information gain obtained evaluating the objective function $\ObjFun^{(\LevFid)}(\DesignVar)$ in a certain location $\DesignVar$ and associated level of fidelity $\LevFid$ with respect to the global minimum of the objective function.
+This can be interpreted as an informativeness-driven learning based on the reduction of the uncertainty associated with the minimum value of the objective $\ObjFun^{*(\MaxLevFid)}$ through the observation $\ObjFun^{(\LevFid)}(\DesignVar)$, where this uncertainty is measured as the differential entropy associated with the $\LevFid$-th level of fidelity.
+At the same time, the information gain is also sensitive to the accuracy of the surrogate predictive framework, and realizes a form of representativeness/diversity balance to improve the awareness about the distribution of the objective function over the domain.
+The sensitivity to the computational cost $\CompCost^{(\LevFid)}$ of the $\LevFid$-th level of fidelity is introduced in Equation \eqref{e:MFMES} to balance the quality of the source -- quantified by the information gain -- and the demand for computational resources.